how do you say grön?

-It’s pronounced grewn.
-It’s heard all over Sweden, where it means green.
-It’s a tribute to our founding chocolatier’s love of both Scandinavia and Oregon, and the simple beautiful rewards of being green.
+Heard all over Sweden, it’s pronounced grew-n, meaning green in Swedish.
+It’s a tribute to our founding chocolatier’s love of both Scandinavia and Oregon, and the simple, beautiful rewards of living green.

 IT STARTED WITH A DREAM